Earl D. Morton

-Earl D. Morton (November 28, 1918 – October 23, 1995) was a member of the Wisconsin State Senate, from the 22nd District.
+Earl David "Bucky" Morton (November 28, 1918 – October 23, 1995) was an American lawyer, judge, and Republican politician from Kenosha County, Wisconsin.
+He was a member of the Wisconsin Senate, representing the 22nd Senate district from 1961 to 1965, and later served 11 years as a Wisconsin circuit court judge (1973–1984).

 Biography

-Morton was born Earl David Morton on November 28, 1918, in Kenosha, Wisconsin.
+Earl Morton was born on November 28, 1918, in Kenosha, Wisconsin.
 He attended Carroll University and Marquette University Law School.
 During World War II, he served in the United States Army.

 Political career

 Morton was a member of the Kenosha City Council from 1955 to 1957.
 He was a member of the Assembly from 1957 to 1960.
 Morton was a member of the Republican Party.
 Morton served in the Wisconsin Senate from 1961 to 1965.

-In 1965, he was appointed a Wisconsin County judge (later Wisconsin Circuit Court judge) for Kenosha County, Wisconsin and served until his retirement in 1984.
+Morton was defeated running for re-election in 1964.
+But shortly after leaving office, he was appointed a county judge in Kenosha County, by governor Warren Knowles.
+He ran for a vacant Wisconsin circuit court judgeship in 1973 and won the general election.
+Because the seat was already vacant, governor Patrick Lucey appointed him to begin his term early.
+He was re-elected without opposition in 1979.
+He announced his retirement on his 65th birthday, November 28, 1983, leaving office in January 1984.

 He died on October 23, 1995, in Rochester, Minnesota.